In this article

 Clean your brushes regularly

-- Daily, gently wipe off excess product from your brushes with a dry tissue or makeup wipe to prevent buildup.
+- Daily: Wipe off excess product from brushes with a dry tissue or makeup wipe to prevent buildup.

-- Weekly, deep clean your brushes and beauty sponges with a gentle cleanser or a DIY solution of baby shampoo and warm water.
-This helps remove oil and product buildup and keeps the bristles soft and effective.
+- Weekly: Deep clean brushes and beauty sponges with a gentle cleanser (or baby shampoo + warm water) to remove oils and product residue.

-- Once a month, sanitize tools like eyelash curlers and tweezers using rubbing alcohol to help eliminate germs and bacteria.
+- Monthly: Sanitize tools like eyelash curlers and tweezers with rubbing alcohol to help reduce germs.

 Take note of expiration dates